mema82/TheAftermath/README.md

-# Part 1 of 4: AngularJS ToDo
+# MVC 1 of 4: AngularJS ToDo

 ### The Opinion
 Stay tuned for my opinions on this framework